French Indochina: Early French encounters

 French–Vietnamese contacts can be traced to 1658 when Jesuit missionaries Joseph Francis Tissanier and Pierre Jacques Albier arrived in Vietnam.
-Around this time, Vietnam had only just begun its Nam tiến ("Southward"), the occupation of the Mekong Delta, a territory being part of the Khmer Empire and to a lesser extent, the kingdom of Champa which they had defeated in 1471.
+Around this time, Vietnam was carrying out its Nam tiến ("Southward"), the occupation of the Mekong Delta, a territory being part of the Khmer Empire and to a lesser extent, the kingdom of Champa which they had defeated in 1471.

 European involvement in Vietnam was confined to trade during the 18th century, as the remarkably successful work of the missionaries continued.
 In 1787, Pierre Pigneau de Behaine, a French Catholic priest, petitioned the French government and organised French military volunteers to aid Nguyễn Ánh in retaking lands his family lost to the Tây Sơn.
 Pigneau died in Vietnam but his troops fought on until 1802 in the French assistance to Nguyễn Ánh.